Deploy OpenNebula on-prem with an ISO

 Network and hostname setup

 Now is time to configure the network using the option netconf on the menu.
-This will launch nmtui (the default ncurses configuration interface), that allows the setup of the network and hostname, as more complex network configuration (bonding, VLAN, etc.)
+This will launch nmtui (the default ncurses configuration interface), that allows the setup of the network and hostname, as well as more complex network configuration (bonding, VLAN, etc.)

-The following menu will appear
+The following menu will appear upon selecting netconf:

 ┌─┤ NetworkManager TUI ├──┐